 This made it possible for us to provide meaningful working opportunities for refugees where they could also gain experience in the German labor market.
 The bags produced were sold at a sales event in Ravensburg.
-The proceeds flowed back in the form of a donation for a joint project to the Asylnetzwerk Tettnang.
+The proceeds flowed back in the form of a donation for a joint project on the Asylnetzwerk Tettnang.
 Two workshop participants have now been hired by VAUDE as employees in the production facility.

-More about "Upcycling"
+More about here

-We VAUDE employees have also become active and have scoured our closets and toy shelves for donations to an aid organization in Tettnang.
-Supplies were short there because a large group of refugees had to be housed within a very short timeframe in Tettnang.
+We VAUDE employees have also become active and have scoured our closets and toy shelves for donations to an aid organization in Tettnang.There was an increased need there due to the accommodation of many refugees with their families.